 During his time at Arundel, Colin gained extensive experience working within the competitive sporting sector of the equine field and was a senior veterinary surgeon at a number of race courses, including Goodwood and also at the British Jumping Derby Meetings and the Longines Royal International Horse Shows at Hickstead.

 When deciding to set up Equitait, Colin was keen to return to his roots and has settled with his wife in the Borders.
 They had their daughter Isabella in September 2016 and also share their home with their Cocker spaniels Millie and Buttons.

 In 2012 Colin was selected to attend the London Olympics as a FEI treating veterinary surgeon where he was privileged to be able to spend 10 days on site at Greenwich Park.

-Mary has been heavily involved with horses from a young age having evented her own horse as well as working in a racing yard throughout school and university; it is this love of equestrian that pushed her into equine practice.
+Equitait welcomed Mary to the veterinary team in May 2015.
+She has been heavily involved with horses from a young age having evented her own horses as well as working in a racing yard throughout school and university; it is this love of equestrian that pushed her into equine practice.

-After graduating from Royal (Dick) School of Veterinary Studies in Edinburgh in 2010, Mary first worked in a mixed practice in Cumbria before moving to a busy equine practice in Lancashire where she was kept busy with both ambulatory and hospital work seeing all types of horses from pony club ponies to broodmares.
+After graduating from Royal (Dick) School of Veterinary Studies in Edinburgh in 2010, Mary first worked in a mixed practice in Cumbria before moving to a busy equine practice in Lancashire where she carried out both ambulatory and hospital work, seeing all types of horses from pony club ponies to broodmares.

 Amy graduated from the Royal Veterinary College and joined us from Buckinghamshire in July 2017.
 She has been involved in horses from a young age and currently events her horse Pepper.
 During her time at university she also competed both on horseback and in the rowing team.